fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Fredrik, how would you start covering with tests a frontend code base of an exciting big app ?

 > Can you describe the ideal process by which a junior comes to understand or is introduced to a new codebase and starts contributing by completing tasks as a team member.

 I’ve been having issues at a new job and been noted as inefficient.
 I ask for lots of help as many times I don’t know where to begin when I need to build certain features because I’m not familiar the business or how to use the code already written.
 The codebase also doesn’t have any documentation and few comments.